heroku/buildpacks/README.md

   <img alt="Heroku Cloud Native Buildpacks Logo" src="./logo.png" width="100%">
 </p>

-Create a production-ready container image for your application with a [single command](TUTORIAL.md); no Dockerfile required.
-[Try Heroku Cloud Native Buildpacks today](TUTORIAL.md).
+Create a production-ready container image for your application with a single command; no Dockerfile required.
+Try Heroku Cloud Native Buildpacks today with one of the local language-specific tutorials:

 - [.NET](docs/dotnet/README.md)
 - [Go](docs/go/README.md)